ethereum/ethereum-org-website/README.md

 - Netlify (our hosting service) deploys all PRs to a publicly accessible preview URL, e.g.:
   ![Netlify deploy preview](./netlify-deploy-preview.png)
 - Confirm your Netlify preview deploy looks & functions as expected
+- Why not say hi and draw attention to your PR in [our discord server](https://discord.gg/CetY6Y4)?

 ### Wait for review